phasefactor/SimpleTube/README.md

 # SimpleTube
 Simple ad-free YouTube client.

-All of YouTube's major functionality seems to still work.
+All of YouTube's major functionality seems to work.
 Known issues:

-- YouTube's redirect links do not function.
 - Logging in works, but logging out seems to be broken.

 ---